MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/layout/try-layout-free.md

 3. Download and install the Layout app.

-4. Start the app, and then sign in with an AAD account.
+4. Start the app, and then sign in with an Azure AD account.
 If you don't already have an Azure AD account, the app will prompt you to create a free account.
 Or you can [sign up for a free Azure AD account at this website](https://docs.microsoft.com/en-us/azure/active-directory/fundamentals/active-directory-access-create-new-tenant).

 5. Repeat steps 1 through 4 for the Dynamics 365 Import Tool (Preview).